denartha10/denartha10/README.md

 ## 🔭 Current Projects

-- SvelteDeais - A Dashboard SAAS.
+- BoredFish - A Dashboard SAAS.
 To create enterprise level dashboard applications connected to your data and using a low code builder
 - Svelte Portfolio Website

 ## 🌱 Actively Learning